Coyenn/GitCloud/README.md

 ./control install
 ```

-3. Configure the .env file in the project route directory
+3. Configure the .env file in the project root directory
 4. Build the development environment

 ```bash